ansys/grantami-bomanalytics/doc/source/api/sustainability/index.rst

 The :ref:`ref_grantami_bomanalytics_api_sustainability_bom` and
-:ref:`ref_grantami_bomanalytics_api_sustainability_summary_bom` queries can be used to determine the environmental performance of a BoM (bill of materials) in Ansys Granta MI 2301 XML BoM format.
+:ref:`ref_grantami_bomanalytics_api_sustainability_summary_bom` queries can be used to determine the environmental performance of a BoM (bill of materials) in Ansys Granta MI 23/01 or 24/12 XML BoM format.

 The BoM analysis only considers items explicitly defined in the input BoM.
 It does not follow links to other BoM items as in the record-based queries available for Impacted Substances and Compliance